UK Conservatives jostle in crowded, testy leadership race

 “I want to cut all taxes,” said Hunt, who pledged to slash corporation tax to 15%.
 “The Treasury’s own numbers say that you’ll get half the money back that you invest in cutting corporation tax because of increased business activity.”

-Truss said she would start cutting taxes “from day one,” and Tugendhat said he would “lower taxes across every aspect of society.”
+Truss said she would stat cutting taxes “from day one,” and Tugendhat said he would “lower taxes across every aspect of society.”

 Sunak, whose resignation on Tuesday helped topple Johnson, has cast himself as the candidate of fiscal probity, and warned rivals not to tell the public “comforting fairy-tales” that will make the country worse off in the long run.

-The candidates are seeking to appeal to an electorate of about 180,000 Conservative members that, in many ways, doesn’t represent the country as a whole: It’s older, whiter and more affluent, and much more strongly in favor of Brexit, the country’s departure from the European Union.

-None has so far renounced Johnson’s most contentious policies: Legislation to rip up parts of its Brexit deal with the EU, and a plan to send some asylum-seekers arriving in Britain to Rwanda that is being challenged in the courts.

-The party battle has already turned fractious, with rivals criticizing Sunak’s record as finance minister, and Zahawi, the current Treasury chief, fending off claims he is being investigated over his tax affairs.
+The internal party battle has already turned fractious, with rivals criticizing Sunak’s record as finance minister, and Zahawi, the current Treasury chief, having to fend off claims he was being investigated over his tax affairs.

 Zahawi said he was being “smeared” and said he was unaware of any investigation by the tax office or other bodies.

+“I’m not aware of this.
+I’ve always declared my taxes — I’ve paid my taxes in the U.K.,” he told Sky News.

-Oddsmakers say Sunak is likely to be one of the final two contenders, but the race is highly unpredictable.
+Oddsmakers say Sunak is likely to be one of the final two contenders, but the race is likely to be highly unpredictable.
 Both Tugendhat, a former soldier on the party’s center-left, and right-wing rising star Badenoch have secured big-name support and could surprise more experienced rivals.

 Johnson clung to power for months despite accusations that he was too close to party donors, that he protected supporters from bullying and corruption allegations, and that he misled Parliament about government office parties that broke COVID-19 lockdown rules.

-He was fined by police for attending one of the parties, but went on to survive a no-confidence vote last month in Parliament, even though 41% of Conservative lawmakers tried to oust him.
+He was fined by police for attending one of the parties — the first prime minister ever sanctioned for breaking the law in office — but went on to survive a no-confidence vote last month in Parliament, even though 41% of Conservative lawmakers tried to oust him.

 But Johnson was brought down by one scandal too many — this one involving his appointment of a politician who had been accused of sexual misconduct.